This article will demonstrate how to install GNOME extensions directly from your browser easily.

-The steps to install GNOME Shell extensions is as easy as it can get.
+The steps to install GNOME Shell extensions are as easy as possible.
 In this article, we will cover these steps.

 The easiest way to install GNOME extensions is via your web browser.
 GNOME project has an official website dedicated to extensions: